 IMAGINE a dance club where the atmosphere is dark and intense.
 Gratingly discordant, oppressive "hate music" - like a medley of chainsaws - blasts your eardrums as the angry, detached crowd avoids eye contact, glancing at each other only to glare with empty, glazed eyes and clenched jaws.
 There is no fun, no laughter, no uplifting dance vibe.
 Just grinding, dense negativity...

-That was the grim reality of North America's crystal meth-afflicted gay party scene at the start of the millennium as the drug spread like a virus from the circuit parties into the dance clubs of the metropolitan cities and out into the wider communities.
-Sweeping eastward rom Los Angeles to New York City, meth ruthlessly and indiscriminately tore the heart out of gay neighbourhoods already devastated by AIDS and soon began decimating the gay scenes of Canada's major cities, inflicting unimaginable chaos and misery in its wake.
-With meth also spiraling west from Asian-Pacific countries like Australia and Thailand, its relentless, pincer-like movement has also cast a dark storm cloud over Europe...
+That was a grim reality of North America's crystal meth-afflicted gay party scene at the start of the millennium as the drug spread like a virus from circuit parties into the dance clubs of the metropolitan cities and out into the wider communities.
+Sweeping eastward rom LA to New York City, meth ruthlessly and indiscriminately tore the heart out of gay neighbourhoods already devastated by AIDS and soon began decimating the gay scenes of Canada's major cities, inflicting unimaginable chaos and misery in its wake.
+With meth also spiraling west from Asian-Pacific countries like Australia and Thailand, its relentless, pincer-like movement is now casting a dark storm cloud over Europe...